-You can write a rhetorical analysis could of various subjects and medium.
+You can write a rhetorical analysis could of various subjects and mediums.
 It could be of an academic article, literature, movie, or a TV program.
 Primarily, you seek to identify how the author of the work you are analyzing developed his/her arguments and whether they achieved or are achieving their intended purpose.
-The good thing is if you are already competent in writing a conversational or critical analysis essay, writing a rhetorical analysis may come handy.
+The good thing is if you are already competent in writing a conversational or critical analysis essay, writing a rhetorical analysis may come in handy.
 But new writers should brief a sigh of relief since this article aims at explaining rhetorical essay with examples.

 What is a rhetorical essay

-A rhetorical essay primarily seeks to appraise a piece of work by an author, being it art or literature based on the author’s views and ideas been sent out.
+A rhetorical essay primarily seeks to appraise a piece of work by an author, is it art or literature based on the author’s views and ideas been sent out.
 You basically dissert the work into parts and analyze how each piece relates to the other.
 Afterward, you decide on whether the writer has achieved that purpose.
 In simple terms, you are writing about writing.
 To achieve this, research into the subject to be analyzed using

 - The internet

 - You can also rely on many other primary and secondary sources to get this done.